jaljo/articles/text-editor/text-editor-002-en-proofing.md

 [See gist here](https://gist.github.com/jaljo/0408185bff348ba189fd79aec1984931)

 was a daunting too.
 Applying such changes on the AST would have been difficult for us.
-In the mean time, the developer who started to work on the AST was required on an other project, so we decided not to use this AST anymore.
+In the meantime, the developer who started to work on the AST was required on another project, so we decided not to use this AST anymore.
 Because it was the corner stone of the back office application, keeping it at that level of complexity and abstraction was too risky and time consuming to develop also to maintain, plus the learning curve was giving nightmares to newcomers.
 The whole project beeing based on functional programing principles, AST development should have embraced these principles as well.
-Thing is, AST manipulation relies mostly on one ability to identifiy ancestors of a node, find, update or even remove it down through a collection of other nodes.
+The thing is, AST manipulation relies mostly on one ability to identify ancestors of a node, find, update or even remove it down through a collection of other nodes.
-This implies a lot of recursion and make immutabilty very hard to preserve.
+This implies a lot of recursion and makes immutabilty very hard to preserve.
 Although it would have been possible to achieve such result using advanced FP concepts like algebraic data types, we felt that it was definitely not a good bet to take for the project's sake.

-We took an other approach to the problem, by using the DOM API to keep the tree representation and directly manipulate the view.
+We took another approach to the problem, by using the DOM API to keep the tree representation and directly manipulate the view.
 Using this API, navigating through the DOM tree became a piece of cake, each node having the following
 attributes: